RcppCore/rcpp-gallery/_posts/2014-06-29-parallel-vector-sum.md

 };
 {% endhighlight %}

-Note that `Sum` derives from the `RcppParallel::Worker` class, this is required for function objects passed to `parallelReduce`.
+Note that `Sum` derives from the `RcppParallel::Worker` class.
+This is required for function objects passed to `parallelReduce`.

-Note also that we use use a raw `double *` for accessing the vector.
+Note also that we use a raw `double *` for accessing the vector.
 This is because this code will execute on a background thread where it's not safe to call R or Rcpp APIs.